worashf/hex-labs-website/README.md

 # hex-labs-website

-This project was bootstrapped with Create React App.

 A website built with React.js for Hex labs that helps them to show case there products and services.

 ## Built With

+- React.js ✔️
-    ✔️ React.js
+- React-Bootstarp ✔️
-    ✔️ React-Bootstarp
+- Bootstrap ✔️
-    ✔️ Bootstrap
+- CSS3 ✔️
-    ✔️ CSS3
+- Framer-Motion ✔️
-    ✔️Framer-Motion

 ## Online demo

 ## Getting Started

 To get the copy of this project in your computer,clone this repository or just download it.

-Prerequisites
+# Prerequisites

-    ⤵️ Code editor like vs code
+- ⤵️ Code editor like vs code
-    ⤵️ Node.js installed
+- ⤵️ Node.js installed

-Setup
+# Setup

-    Download or clone the repository
+- Download or clone the repository
-    Open the folder in your IDE
+- Open the folder in your IDE
-    Install the dependencies
+- Install the dependencies
-    Open the index.html in your browser and check it Add your addition
+- Open the index.html in your browser and check it
+- Add your addition
-    Push to your github or deploy to cloud
+- Push to your github or deploy to cloud

-Authors
+# Authors

 👤 Worash

-🤝 Contributing

 - GitHub: [@Worashf](https://github.com/worashf)
 - Twitter: [@WorashAboche](https://twitter.com/WorashAboche)